Pokémon Eggs date back to the second generation of the main series, and in Pokémon Go, they also have a very important role to play.

 The findings can be summerised as there being four tiers of rarity across all three egg groups, and though the three groups more or less fit into them (2km being common, 5km uncommon, and 10km rare) there is some crossover, with some 5km creatures having very rare hatches, and 10km having some uncommon hatches.

 What does this tell us?
-The longer the distance, the higher your chances of a rarer creature, but that isn't guaranteed - which explains why you'll find Sudowoodo and Mantines more often than Chanseys and Snorlaxs in 10km eggs.
-You can see the exact chances in Silph Road's rarity tier research.
+The longer the distance, the higher your chances of a rarer creature, but that isn't guaranteed.
+You can see more detail in Silph Road's rarity tier research.

 What else you need to know about hatching 2km, 5km, 7km and 10km Eggs in Pokémon Go